-Finally, it might be reasonable to argue that financial constraints also have a (negative) indirect impact on firm survival.
+Finally, financial constraints also have a negative indirect impact on firm survival.
 In fact, start-up size is generally accepted to have a positive impact on survival (smaller entrants face higher probabilities of failure; see for example Audretsch and Mahmood, 1995, for the USA, and Mata and Portugal, 1994, for Portugal) and one of the main determinants of start-up size is external financing (see Colombo and Grilli, 2005, for the Italian case and Eisfeldt and Rampini, 2007, for the USA case).
-However, further research considering this hypothesis is warranted.

-Stylized Result 5.
-R&D investment appears to be more financially constrained.
+Stylized Result 5- R&D investment appears to be more financially constrained.

-The existence of financial constraints appears to be particularly severe for firms that decide to invest in R&D because of the high risks associated with the investment (typically longer term projects with uncertain outcomes).
+The existence of financing constraints appears to be particularly severe for firms that decide to invest in R&D because of the risks associated with the investment.
 As argued before, credit markets will no longer be efficient, generating a wedge between internal and external financing faced by firms as well as a financing hierarchy.
 This problem is usually associated with Akerlof's (1970) adverse selection in the "market for lemons" (see also Leland and Pyle, 1977, and Myers and Majluf, 1984, for information asymmetries in R&D financing).
-The informational problems in this type of investment are further amplified because firms are reluctant to provide information about their projects, as it might entail a loss of a potential comparative advantage to their competitors.
-Moreover, the intangible assets generated by R&D investment are difficult to be used as collateral.
-In particular, Almeida and Campello (2004), argue that firm's investment will usually increase their borrowing capacity, which is higher for firms who create assets with higher tangibility.
-As a result, investment in intangible assets, which is the case of R&D, will not entail a multiplier effect, as do investments in more tangible assets.
+For example, Hall (1992), Hao and Jaffe (1993) and Himmelberg and Petersen (1994), for the USA firms, find support for the hypothesis that R&D investment is financially constrained in particular for small firms.
+Hall et al. (1999) in a comparative study of French, Japanese and the USA firms also sustain these findings, while Kukuk and Stadler (2001) find that financial constraints adversely affect the timing of innovations for German services firms.
+Czarnitzki (2006) also finds that, in the West Germany case, SMEs' R&D investment is financially constrained.
+Mohnen et al. (2008) for Dutch firms in the period 2000-02 and Savignac (2009) for French firms in the period 1997-99 find that financial constraints significantly reduce the likelihood of firms having innovative activities.
+In the Italian case, both Scellato (2007) and Colombo and

-Empirical contributions comprise Hall (1992), Hao and Jaffe (1993) and Himmelberg and Petersen (1994) that for the USA firms, find support for the hypothesis that R&D investment is financially constrained in particular for small firms.
-Hall et al. (1999) in a comparative study of French, Japanese and the USA firms also sustain these findings, while Kukuk and Stadler (2001), analysing the lack of equity funds, find that financial constraints adversely affect the timing of innovations for German services firms.
-Czarnitzki (2006), despite being a cross-sectional study and resorting to measures such as price-cost margin (a proxy for cash-flow), credit ratings and public funding, also finds that, in the West Germany case, SMEs' R&D investment is financially constrained.
-Mohnen et al. (2008) for Dutch firms in the period 2000-2002 and Savignac (2009) for French firms in the period 1997-1999, both using firm self assessment of financial constraints, find that such constraints significantly reduce the likelihood of firms having innovative activities.
-In the Italian case, both Scellato (2007) and Colombo and Grilli (2007) find that most new technology-based firms finance their initial activities through founder's wealth.
+Grilli (2007) find that most new technology-based firms finance their initial activities through founder's wealth.

 When compared with physical capital, R&D appears to be more financially constrained.
 As pointed by Hall (1992), due to the risky nature of R&D, firms prefer to finance their projects with internally generated funds.
 Using the same unbalanced panel of the USA firms (1959-1991), Chiao (2002) tests this hypothesis dividing firms into two classes: science based and non-science based.
 He finds that, in fact, while there is a positive relationship of current debt and current physical capital investment, the relationship between current debt and current R&D depends on the type of industry where the firm is operating.
 In particular, for science based industries, current R&D has a negative relationship with debt.
-Bougheas et al. (2003), analysing net profits and long-term debt, also find evidence of financing constraints in R&D investment in Ireland, while they do not find evidence of constraints for investment in physical capital.
+Bougheas et al. (2003) also find evidence of financing constraints in R&D investment in Ireland, while they do not find evidence of constraints for investment in physical capital.

-Stylized Result 6.
-Government policy to alleviate financial constraints seems to work.
+Stylized Result 6- Government policy to alleviate financial constraints seems to work.